gradle/gradle/subprojects/docs/src/docs/release/notes.md

     sources.main.cpp.lib project: ':A', library: 'my-lib', linkage: 'api' sources.main.cpp.lib libraries.hello.api

+#### Improved detection of Visual studio and Windows SDK installations

+TBD

 ### Independent control of TestNG output directory

 It is now possible to specify the location that TestNG should write its output files to.